Vertex Cover Reconfiguration and Beyond: Polynomial-Time Algorithms

 \item If $u \in S_R$ and $v \in C_{ST}$, then the length of a shortest reconfiguration sequence from $S'$ to $T'$ will be $|S' \Delta T'| = |S \Delta T| - 1$.
 Since $v$ is in $C_{ST}$, it must be removed and added back.
-Therefore, the length of a shortest path from $S$ to $T$ will be equal to $|S \Delta T| + 2$.
+Therefore, the~length of a shortest path from $S$ to $T$ will be equal to $|S \Delta T| + 2$.
 The same is true when $u \in C_{ST}$ and $v \in T_A$ or when $u = v$ and $u \in C_{ST}$.

-\item Otherwise, when $u \in C_{ST}$, $v \in C_{ST}$, and $u \neq v$, the length of a shortest path from $S$ to $T$ will be $|S \Delta T| + 4$ since we have to touch two vertices in $C_{ST}$ (i.e. two extra additions and two extra removals). \end{enumerate} ~ \\\\
+\item Otherwise, when $u \in C_{ST}$, $v \in C_{ST}$ and $u \neq v$, the length of a shortest path from $S$ to $T$ will be $|S \Delta T| + 4$, since we have to touch two vertices in $C_{ST}$ (i.e., two extra additions and two extra~removals). \end{enumerate}

-{\bf Case (2)}: $|S| = k$, $|T| = k - 1$, and $S$ is non-minimal.
+\subparagraph*{Case (2): } $|S| = k$, $|T| = k - 1$ and $S$ is non-minimal (similar arguments hold for the symmetric case where $|S| = k - 1$, $|T| = k$, and $T$ is non-minimal).
 Since $|T| = k - 1$, we only need to reduce the size of $S$ to $k - 1$ in order to apply Lemma \ref{lemma-preserv-seq}.
 Since $S$ is non-minimal, it must contain at least one removable vertex.
-We let $u$ be a removable vertex in $S$ and we set $S' = S \setminus \{u\}$. \begin{enumerate} \item If $u \in S_R$, then the length of a shortest reconfiguration sequence from $S'$ to $T$ will be $|S' \Delta T| = |S \Delta T| - 1$.
+We let $u$ be a removable vertex in $S$, and we set $S' = S \setminus \{u\}$. \begin{enumerate} \item If $u \in S_R$, then the length of a shortest reconfiguration sequence from $S'$ to $T$ will be $|S' \Delta T| = |S \Delta T| - 1$.
 Therefore, accounting for the additional removal, the length of a shortest path from $S$ to $T$ will be equal to $|S \Delta T|$.